barionleg/cesium.wiki.gs/Contributor's-Guide.md

    * `release` - A full release build that creates a shippable product, including building apps and generating documentation.
    * `instrumentForCoverage` - Runs [JSCoverage](http://siliconforks.com/jscoverage/) on the source tree to allow running tests with coverage information.
 Use the link in index.html.
 Currently Windows only.
    * `jsHint` - Runs [JSHint](http://www.jshint.com/) on the entire source tree.
 If you use Eclipse, see below for how to run JSHint automatically as you develop.
    * `runServer` - Launches a [Jetty](http://jetty.codehaus.org/jetty/)-based HTTP server on http://localhost:8080 for easy access to the tests, examples, and documentation.
 This also provides proxying for tile server providers that don't yet support [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for retrieving tiles, which is required for use as textures.
+To change the port, pass `-DrunServer.port=X`, where `X` is the desired port.
+   * `runPublicServer` - The same as `runServer` with the `-DrunServer.public=true` argument and allows for external connections.
    * `makeZipFile` - Builds a zip file containing all release files.
 This includes the source tree (suitable for use from an AMD-aware application), plus the combined Cesium.js files, the generated documentation, the test suite, and the example applications (in both built and source form).
    * `clean` - Removes all generated build artifacts.